jvp963/advent-of-code/README.md

-# Advent of Code 2025
+ # Advent of Code Solutions

 These scripts can be run with a stock Perl installation--check the cpanfile for any extra modules that need to be installed.
 Alternatively, they can be run with